Migracode-Barcelona/old-syllabus-contents/js-core/week-06/lesson.md

 We'll see callback functions used a lot more in the coming weeks.

-Often, when a function is only needed for a map operation, developers will declare the callback function inside of the method call.
+Often, when a function is only needed for a map operation, it can be declared _inline_.
 Let's try copying and pasting the function declaration inside of the `.map()` method call.

 ```js
 var numbers = [1, 2, 3];